linuxboot/heads-wiki/Installing-and-Configuring/configuring-keys.md

 Heads uses your own GPG key to sign updates and as a result it needs the key stored in the ROM image before flashing the full Heads ROM.

-Ensure your security key and the USB drive with your key are still inserted.
+Ensure your USB security dongle and the USB drive with your key are still inserted.
 Select "Add a GPG key to the running BIOS" to enter the GPG Management menu, then "Add a GPG key to the running BIOS + reflash".
 Follow the steps and your GPG key will be added to the Heads rom.

 Once `flashrom` is complete, reboot and now you should now be back in the Heads runtime.
 It should display a message that is is unable to unseal TOTP.